-Choice questions get information by asking users to make one or more selections from a list of choices.
+Selection elements get information by asking users to pick one or more answers from a pre-defined list.

-The Interact Web Designer provides you with the following choice types:
+The Web Designer provides you with the following Selection options:

 |Yes/No||Users select one of two possible answers.
 The answers may be literally Yes or No, as in the example above, or they may consist of any other wording (e.g., Loans or Lines of Credit).|